aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/ri-cdk-pipeline.md

     <!--/codeinclude-->

 ???+ required "Database Source Code"
+    The database source code can be found in the [src/main/resources/db](https://github.com/aws-samples/aws-deployment-pipeline-reference-architecture/tree/main/examples/cdk-application-pipeline/src/main/resources/db) directory.
+It is intended to serve only as a reference and should be replaced by your own database source code.

     The code that manages the schema and initial data for the application is defined using [Liquibase](https://www.liquibase.org/) in `src/main/resources/db/changelog/db.changelog-master.yml`:

     <!--codeinclude-->